Blue Cheese Mashed Potatoes

 Tips for making these blue cheese potatoes easy and successful:

-• For the blue cheese part of these mashed potatoes, I used a pre-crumbled blue cheese for convenience.
-I almost always have it in my fridge for last-minute additions to salads, pastas and buffalo shrimp pizza.
+- For the blue cheese part of these mashed potatoes, I used a pre-crumbled blue cheese for convenience.
+I almost always have it in my fridge for last-minute additions to salads, pastas and my recipe for shrimp pizza.

 What is the difference between gorgonzola vs. blue cheese?
 Can I make gorgonzola mashed potatoes?